iraprojects/iraprojects/README.md

 Hi!
 I'm Irazú a Web Developer
 -------------------
 Web developer with experience in React, Javascript, Typescript, Node and Java.
-Currently learning Springboot and developing a website for the administration of a veterinary.
+Currently learning Python.
 - 😄 I love developing fun and interesting projects.
 - 🌐 I have a background in server administration with linux and windows server.
 - 🌟 My goal is to work on projects that solve real problems while having fun in the process.